W1W1-M/WP-tarteaucitron/README.md

 # WPtarteaucitron

 ## Features
-The [tarteaucitron cookie manager](https://tarteaucitron.io/) as a WordPress plugin.
+The [tarteaucitron cookie manager](https://tarteaucitron.io/) in a WordPress plugin.

 ## Prerequisites
 - PHP 7.4
 - WordPress 5.9

 ## Installation
-Download the latest WPtarteaucitron.zip from releases and install it via WordPress plugin admin menu.
+Download the latest WPtarteaucitron.zip from [releases](https://git.manche.io/si/web/wptarteaucitron/-/releases) and install it via WordPress plugin admin menu.

 ## Usage
-Upon activation this plugin will create a tarteaucitron-script.js file with default tarteaucitron parameters.
+Upon activation this plugin will create a *tarteaucitron-script.js* file with default tarteaucitron parameters.
 The privacy URL is configurable via the WPtarteaucitron item in tools menu.

 ## Support
 Open an issue on our GitLab for technical issues.